gdotgordon/fibsrv/README.md

 ### Running Everything From the Makefile
 There is a Makefile with targets to bring the app up and down, as well a set of tests or all the tests.
 Each `make` target is invoked as `make <target`>, e.g. `make serverup`, `make bench_test`.
 The list of make targets is:

 * `serverup` - launches both the server program and Postgres containers.
 This runs the output to a window (not in detached mode, so it is best to leave this running in its own window).
+You can then use a tool such as `Postman` or `curl` to exercise the APIs.

 * `serverdown` - takes down the containers and removes the Docker images.
 If you start it again it will have to pull the images, but this is intentional, as someone reviewing the code isn't likely to run this over and over.